victor-chevillotte/cloud-1/readme.md

 To Do :

-- [-] : Specify docker images versions
 - [-] : Test new articles are visible on 2 instances (with images)
 - [ ] : Retrain CloudFront cache to specific file types (.css, .jpg, etc...)
 Mehdi
 - [-] : Migrate Launch configuration to Launch Template
-- [ ] : new branch with alb Victor
+- [-] : new branch with alb Victor
 - [ ] : Readme Mehdi
+- [ ] : Faire 2 sous dossiers Victor

 ### Deployment Architecture